demisto/content/Packs/AzureResourceGraph/Integrations/AzureResourceGraph/README.md

 4. Enter your Tenant ID in the **Token (Tenant ID)** parameter.
 5. Click **Test** to validate the URLs, token, and connection.

+To use The Azure Resource Graph, you must have appropriate rights in Azure role-based access control (Azure RBAC) with at least read access to the resources you want to query.
+No results are returned if you don't have at least read permissions to the Azure object or object group.

 ## Configure Azure Resource Graph on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.